Published in Cup of Joe Flash Fiction Anthology (April 2011).

 He feels something like ice spread just under his skin, and the muscles of his feet and legs become infantile, unsure of footing.
-Noah drops his jar to the ground—rupturing the sides—as he turns back to her, his vision centered on the vessel held out on her fingertips, the script now aflame.
+Noah drops his jar to the ground—rupturing the sides—as he turns back to her, his vision centered on the vessel hovering above her outstretched hands, the script now aflame.

 The angel’s voice again fills the green, shadowed space.
 “Though you may wander until the End, you will not find Death until your debt is repaid.”
 He steadies his legs by flexing each muscle in turn and spits on the dirt.
 She sighs again like splintering glass, “Your task is at hand,” and it echoes, flooding the trees and pushing the leaves into waves.

 Noah looks back at the clear water swelling against the grainy shore and asks, “Am I responsible for them all?”